idaholab/moose/modules/tensor_mechanics/doc/content/source/utils/RankTwoScalarTools.md

 ## Description

-This is a namespace that provides a set of functions to compute scalar quantities such as invariants and components in specified directions from rank-2 tensors such as stress or strain.
-This class is not directly invoked in the input file, but is called by several other classes such as:
+This is a set of functions to compute scalar quantities such as invariants and components in specified directions from rank-2 tensors such as stress or strain.
+These functions are not directly invoked in the input file, but are called by several other classes such as:
 RankTwoCylindricalComponent, RankTwoDirectionalComponent,
 RankTwoTensorComponent, RankTwoCartesian, RankTwoInvariant, RankTwoScalarAux, and RankTwoAux.

-The scalar quantities that are computed from these classes:
+The scalar quantities that can be computed include:

 ## Axial Stress